Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 Lufthansa Baggage Fees—Standard Sports Equipment

-The Lufthansa baggage fees for standard sports equipment ranges from USD 80–172, depending on your route.
+The Lufthansa baggage fees for standard sports equipment range from USD 80–172, depending on your route.

 Lufthansa Baggage Fees—Bulky Sports Equipment

-The Lufthansa baggage fees for bulky sports equipment ranges from USD 126–287, depending on your route.
+The Lufthansa baggage fees for bulky sports equipment range from USD 126–287, depending on your route.

 Lufthansa Baggage Rules—Standard Sports Equipment